Some of them create interesting visuals. Others replace pricey gear with something that’s simple to do yourself.

 Read This Before You Start – Or You Might Ruin Your Gear

 There’s an alarming number of potentially harmful photography tips out there.
 Some suggest you apply lipstick, a glue stick, petroleum jelly, water, you name it, to the front of your camera lens.

-Camera lenses have all kinds of speciality coatings.
+Camera lenses have all kinds of specialty coatings.
 Applying something to the front of that lens can ruin those coatings and wreck your lens.

 If you’re tempted by these (we don’t include any here), at least put it on a cheap UV filter.
 That way all you ruin is a $20 filter, not a pricey lens.

 Also, avoid trying to support your camera gear with a DIY rig.
 You may drop your gear.
 Use common sense.
 Keep items off the front (and rear) of your lens, always make sure your camera is secure, and avoid any “hacks” that may void your warranty.

 That said, there are plenty of easy, inexpensive photography tricks out there.
 Most don’t even come near the delicate parts of your digital camera or lens.
 Here are our favorite photography ideas and tricks.